PavilionPay/WKWebView-Ref-Arch/README.md

 ## Plaid Redirect URL

 Upon completion of the bank\'s OAuth UI, and Plaid has gotten the credentials it needs, the user will need to be put back into the Plaid UI to complete the connection of the bank account.
-The `redirectUrl` provided should lead to a page that is capable of restoring the VIP SDK session;
+The `redirectUrl` provided by Pavilion will lead to a page that is capable of restoring the VIP SDK session;
 the default url will do this automatically for the user so they are brought back to the Plaid UI after OAuth is complete.

 ## Handling OAuth Flows Outside of the WebView